 The Golden Wonder Killie is known as a fairly peaceful fish, but sometimes males can be spunky and territorial regarding each other.
 Many types can be easily kept in community aquariums, but it’s important to keep in mind some rules.

-The Golden Wonder Killie is very predacious and will eat without thinking twice about any smaller tankmates, so a wise thing to do is keeping them with larger and dissimilar fish to avoid problems in your aquarium.
+The Golden Wonder Killie is very predacious and will eat without thinking twice about any smaller tankmates, so a wise thing to do is to keep them with larger and dissimilar fish to avoid problems in your aquarium.

 Carful with small fishes.
 Golden Wonder Killifish can eat them.